GeorgeLuImmortal/PaDeLLM_NER/README.md

 # PaDeLLM-NER: Parallel Decoding in Large Language Models for Named Entity Recognition

-This repository is an official implementation based on paper [PaDeLLM-NER: Parallel Decoding in Large Language Models for Named Entity Recognition](https://arxiv.org/abs/2402.04838)
+This repository is an official implementation based on paper [DOCLLM: A LAYOUT-AWARE GENERATIVE LANGUAGE MODEL FOR MULTIMODAL DOCUMENT UNDERSTANDING](https://arxiv.org/abs/2402.04838)

 <p align="center">